Author: Mokhtar

 Surgical Interventions

 When other treatments don’t work, surgery might be an option.
-Procedures can range from minimally invasive arthroscopy to more complex operations like knee replacement.
-Surgery is usually considered a last resort when other methods have failed to relieve pain.
+Procedures can range from minimally invasive arthroscopy to more complex knee replacement surgeries.
+Your doctor will help you decide the best course of action based on your specific condition.

 Proper Footwear